JulissaDantes/rareSkill-system/README.md

 I am currently enrolled in RareSkills bootcamp and this repo is for the projects I make while I'm at it.

 TODO:
-- Add natspec for all the complex functions
-- reorder functions by visibility
 - check attacks to v2 to make sure my version works against that

 Corner cases to watch out for: